Colette-Jin/Lutemons/README.md

 ### Classes Included in the Diagram:
 - `Lutemon`: Represents a creature with attributes such as attack, defense, color, health, image, and experience.
 The class includes methods for attacking and defending.
 Subclasses override the `reset()` method with different default values.
 - `Storage`: Handles saving and loading of Lutemons.
 All Lutemons and their locations are managed in this class.
+- `Home`: Creates lutemons with selected color and an input as the name.
 - `BattleField`: Contains logic for battling two Lutemons.
+- `Train`: Trains selected lutemons.

 ## 🚀 How to Run the App